Why humidification of fresh produce?

 high temperatures (bakeries) it makes sense to add air purification.
 Contronics uses Ozone generators, which are

 the connected system.
-Ozone enters in the tiniest places and kills the bacteria.
+Ozone enters into the tiniest places and kills the bacteria.
 Ozone has a very short lifecycle.
 In a short time it converts to normal Oxygen (O2) without leaving a residue.
 In this way ozone is an efficient and safe detergent.

 - Fresh, bacteria free produce is good for your health.